anfive/style-codes/docs/servizio-webapp.md

 The interface can be used to rate both athletes in a duel at the same time.
 The left part of the interface refers to the first athlete, while the right part refers to the second athlete.

-Pressing the buttons marked with a **+** sign adds a point in the corresponding category for the corresponding athlete.
+Pressing the buttons marked with a **+** sign adds half a point (for Technical coefficients, in blue) or a point (for `SOG` and `PEN`) for the corresponding athlete.
 The Style score and Style Code is automatically updated when a point is added.

 The first 8 categories (all except `PEN`) have a minimum value of 0 and a maximum value of 3.
-Pressing the corresponding **+** button again when the value is 3 will reset the value to zero.
+Pressing the corresponding **+** button again when the value is 3 will reset the value to zero. **Long-pressing** the **+** button will remove half a point or a point (for Technical coefficients and `SOG` respectively).
+Long-pressing when the value is zero will set the value to the maximum.

 The `PEN` category has a maximum value of 20, which also wraps back to zero.
 To reset the `PEN` value to zero quickly, long-press (hold) the corresponding **+** button for a few seconds.